 How many cities can say they have a beach park downtown?
-Well, Vancouver can… here at English Bay Beach.
+Well, Vancouver can… here at English Bay Beach (among other beaches around the city).

 From the late 19th century, the legendary lifeguard, Joe Fortes, taught Vancouver residents how to swim right on this beach.
 In 2015, some 2700 liters of cargo ship oil spilled into the bay.
 That hampered swimming on the beach as testing still continues yet some people still swim.
 Specially on January 1 for the annual Polar Bear Swim when some courageous citizens swim in the freezing water!